eegli/spotify-history/README.md

 - An AWS account
 - A Spotify account
-- `serverless >= v2.56.0` (this version allows [disabling the schedule based on the stage](https://github.com/serverless/serverless/releases/tag/v2.56.0))
+- `serverless >= v2.56.0`
 - `node >= v14.17.4`

 ## Getting started

-Before you start, I recommend you [setup a budget in AWS](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html#create-cost-budget).
+Before you start, it's recommended you [setup a budget in AWS](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html#create-cost-budget).
 You will need to set a budget of at least \$1.
-[More about billing and if it's "really" free](#about-billing)
+[More about billing and if this project is "really" free](#about-billing)

 The following steps have to be done only one time, stick through it!

 1. Fork and download this repository
-2. [Create a Spotify application](https://developer.spotify.com/dashboard/applications) - app status "development" is fine - and set the redirect URL to `http://localhost:3000`.
+2. **Spotify setup** - [Create a Spotify application](https://developer.spotify.com/dashboard/applications) - app status "development" is fine - and set the redirect URL to `http://localhost:3000`.
 3. In the root directory, create a folder named `.secrets` (notice the dot!)
-4. Copy the client secret, client id and scopes to `.secrets/credentials_spotify.json`.
-The scopes need at least the string `user-read-recently-played`.
+4. Create a file named `credentials_spotify.json` and copy the template below.
+Insert your client id and client secret.
 Your Spotify secrets file should look like this:

 ```json
 {